---

 2. It has an `if defined` statement.
 In this case, if a boolean tag called `completed` is passed, the Pipe calculates the number of completed signatures.
 Otherwise, it calculates all signatures.

-Select "Run" to run and save this Node, then rename `retrieve_signatures`.
-Below this Node, create a second one.
-Remove the placeholder text and paste the following SQL in:
+Select "Run" to run and save this Node, then rename it `retrieve_signatures`.
+Create a second Node and paste in the following SQL:

 SELECT